 Once the cityscape has become dark or the sky is dark, it is time to tear down and go enjoy your night.
 The pressure of getting a great photo is now off, and you need to re-join the social aspect of the night with your travel companions.

 Above all else, make sure you find that narrow window of opportunity when the light balances out between the sky, the city lights, and the ambient light on the ground.
 It is the golden minute, and it is your best opportunity…and it will end just as fast as it begins.

 Don’t miss out!

-The cornerstone of this bundle pack is my six-hour course called the Tim Shields Landscape Photography Transformation Masterclass where we take a deep dive into:
+I have put my entire training bundle on sale at the deepest discount ever.
+The cornerstone of this bundle pack is my six-hour course called the Landscape Photography Transformation Masterclass where we take a deep dive into: